The doctor is in and it’s time for a checkup.

 1. Choose a Site Audit Tool

 We have our own Website Audit tool, but plenty of tools have popped up since we first started.
-Ahrefs has their own version, SEM Rush has their own auditor, and then some more niche specific tools like Screaming Frog and Sitebulb exist as well that exclusively provide audit services.
+Ahrefs has its own version, SEM Rush has their own auditor, and then some more niche specific tools like Screaming Frog and Sitebulb exist as well that exclusively provide audit services.

 All of these tools are premium (paid) SEO tools but have the best reputation for being thorough, accurate, easy-to-use, and comprehensive.
 It’s important to keep in mind that the difference between a free site audit tool and a paid version is massive in terms of capability and reliability.